stevebroshar/CsvReader/README.md

 has.

  c. *Spaces are considered part of a field and should not be ignored.*  I don't know about this one.
-It seems pretty common that values are trimmed of Whitespace from the beginning and end.
+It seems pretty common that values are trimmed of whitespace from the beginning and end so this class does that by default.
 But, the thing I really wonder about is quoted values.
 If whitespace is found before or after the enclosing quotes of a value, should that be included in the value?
 I think not!
-Therefore, I have to doubt this rule altogether.

  d. *The last field in the record must not be followed by a comma.*   What?
 If the last value is blank, then the record ends in a comma.
 I guess this may be related